muhlba91/icloud-caldav-urls/README.txt

         Windows: double click on apache_start.bat or open xampp-control.exe and start Apache by clicking on the appropriate button
         Linux: please read through the XAMPP documentation - but I think that you just need to run lampp
-        Mac: open XAMPP Controll.app and click on the appropriate button to start Apache Point you browser to: http://localhost/icloud/icloud.php.
+        Mac: open XAMPP Controll.app and click on the appropriate button to start Apache Point you browser to: http://localhost/icoud.php (if this does not work just try http://localhost/icloud/icloud.php!).
     Fill in the form and click on Evaluate.
     Copy the URLs you need and stop Apache again.